nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 # Dataset level license
-The RDF resource of the dataset may optionally indicate a license that covers alhave a title,
+The RDF resource of the dataset may optionally indicate a license that applies to thw whole dataset.

 pecify a machine readable license that applies to all metadata